 When you’re looking at reviews to find your ideal planner, you’ll come across a number of wedding coordinators as well.
 Confused?
 Well, there is a difference between planners and coordinators, although they do some similar things.

 Your planner brings with them a lot of experience in organising events, and a little black book of connections.
 They know everyone in the industry – locally at least – and can arrange your event in far less time that it would take you.
-By the day of your wedding, they’ve done most, if not all, of the work, and they just need to make sure the final moment goes off without a hitch.
+By the day of your wedding, they’ve done most, if not all, of the planning, and they just need to make sure the final moment goes off without a hitch, all for a certain fee.

 On the other hand, a wedding coordinator just helps on the wedding day itself.
 They make sure everyone is in the right place, deal with any queries that may come up and allows you to focus on enjoying your day.
-That means you’ll only work with them for a short time.
+That means you’ll only work with them for a short time, and this can influence the cost.

-If you choose to use a wedding planner for the whole event, then you’ll need to put aside between 10-15% of your budget.
-Before you gasp, consider just how much a planner might save you.
+If you choose to use a wedding planner for the whole event, then you’ll need to put aside between 10-15% of your budget as their fee.
+Before you gasp at the cost, consider just how much a wedding planner might save you.

 Then, because a planner will need to know your budget, they will also be able to identify suppliers that fit within your price range.
 Otherwise, it becomes very easy to allow just a little more here and there to get the supplier you’ve fallen in love with – and before you know it you’ve blown the bank.
 Finally, the planner will take on all the stress of coordinating your day and handling the questions and problems that come up, leaving you free to enjoy the excitement without the anxiety.
 We’ve worked with a number of wedding planners at Coton House Farm, and we know just how personal a service they offer.
 So, when you’re planning your wedding, consider getting a little expert help to make every dream a reality.